Tonopah, Nevada: History

 Wingfield believed that the end of the gold and silver mining production was coming and took his bankroll to Reno, where he invested heavily in real estate and casinos.
 Real estate and gaming became big business throughout Central Nevada.
-By 1910, gold production was falling and by 1920, the town of Tonopah had less than half the population it had fifteen years earlier.
+By 1910, gold production was falling, and by 1920, the town of Tonopah had less than half the population it had fifteen years earlier.

 Small mining ventures continued to provide income for local miners and the small town struggled on.
 Located about halfway between Reno and Las Vegas, it has supported travelers as a stopover and rest spot on a lonely highway.
 Today the Tonopah Station has slots and the Banc Club also offers some gaming.

 Also in Nye County is the Yomba Band of the Yomba Shoshone Tribe of the Yomba Reservation, a federally recognized band of Western Shoshone people.
 The Western Shoshone dominated most of Nevada at the time of American settlement in the 1860s.

 Since the late 20th century, Tonopah has relied on the nearby military Tonopah Test Range as its main source of employment.
-The military has used the range and surrounding areas as a nuclear bomb test site, a bombing range, and as a base of operations for the development of the F-117 Nighthawk.
+The military has used the range and surrounding areas as a nuclear bomb test site, a bombing range, and a base of operations for the development of the F-117 Nighthawk.

 In 2014, California-based solar energy company SolarReserve completed construction on a $980 million advanced solar energy project near Tonopah.
 The Crescent Dunes Solar Energy Project uses liquid sodium as a heat transfer medium for its solar energy storage technology.
 The plant began producing power in November 2015.

 On May 15, 2020, a magnitude 6.5 earthquake struck 35 mi west of Tonopah, followed by a series of aftershocks, the largest of which was a magnitude 5.1.
 However, no injuries were reported.
 It was the largest earthquake in Nevada since 1954.

-Toponymy and pronunciation
+Etymology and pronunciation

 The founder, Jim Butler, named the settlement from what is thought to be a Shoshoni language word, pronounced "TOE-nuh-pah."
 Although the town previously had a variety of names, including Butler City, Jim Butler's name has survived.
 According to local history, the name is said to mean "hidden spring".

 Linguistically, the name derives from either Shoshone to-nuv (greasewood), or Northern Paiute to-nav (greasewood), and pa, meaning water in both dialects.